-All organic rocks are formed by living organisms.
-Animals produce limestone from calcium carbonate, which is the mineral calcite.
+All organic rocks are formed from the remains of once living plants and animals.
+Plants and animals produce limestone from calcium carbonate (calcite).
+They create shells by extracting the calcium carbonate from seawater.
 They create shells for protection by extracting the calcium carbonate from seawater and turning it into limestone shells.

 Diatoms are minute sea creatures similar to foraminifera.
 They extract silica, quartz, from ocean water to build their tiny shells.
 When these microscopic creatures die their shells drift down forming layers of silica ooze.The silica ooze compacts to form diatomite, a soft light-colored rock.
 Diatomaceous Earth is made from diatomite and is used to filter water.

 Diatomaceous earth (DE) is made from the fossilized remains of diatoms.
 Diatoms are tiny sea creatures like foraminifera.
 They extract silica (quartz) from ocean water to build their tiny shells.
 When these microscopic plants die and their shells drift down forming layers of silica on the seafloor.
 The silica layers compact to form diatomite.
 Diatomaceous earth is white, crumbly, and made of quartz.

 Size of coral polyps

 Corals are found in both shallow and deep water and live in all of the oceans on our planet.
 Individual coral polyps are very small.
 They are usually about the size of a pencil eraser.
 The largest polyps are mushroom corals that grow about 12 cm in diameter.

 Cnidarians all have stinging tentacles

 Corals, sea anemones and jellyfish look very different, but they are related.
 They all belong to the group cnidarians (nid-air-e-ans) because they have stinging tentacles.